Jay Inslee: Tenure

-As a member of the centrist New Democrat Coalition, Inslee accumulated expertise on high-tech issues and vocally supported policies combating climate change.
+As a member of the centrist New Democrat Coalition, Inslee vocally supported policies combating climate change.

 Inslee was awarded a "Friend of the National Parks" award by the National Parks Conservation Association (NPCA) in 2001 for his support of legislation protecting the integrity and quality of the National Park System.

 Inslee was "one of Congress's most ardent advocates of strong action to combat global warming," according to The New York Times.
 He was the first public figure to propose an Apollo-like energy program, in an opinion editorial in the Seattle Post-Intelligencer on December 19, 2002, and a series of similar pieces in other publications.
 Inslee co-authored Apollo's Fire: Igniting America's Clean Energy Economy, in which he argues that through improved federal policies the United States can wean itself off foreign oil and fossil fuel, create millions of green-collar jobs, and stop global warming.
 He has been a prominent supporter of the Apollo Alliance.
 Inslee strongly believes the Environmental Protection Agency should remain authorized to regulate greenhouse gas emissions.
 In a 2011 House hearing on the Energy Tax Prevention Act, he said Republicans have "an allergy to science and scientists" during a discussion of whether the regulation of greenhouse gases under the Clean Air Act should remain in place following a controversial court finding on the issue.

 Inslee was an outspoken critic of the George W. Bush administration's 2003 invasion of Iraq.
 On July 31, 2007, he introduced legislation calling for an inquiry to determine whether then United States Attorney General Alberto Gonzales should be impeached.
 Gonzales eventually resigned.

 Still an avid basketball player and fan, Inslee identified as a member of "Hoopaholics", a charity group dedicated to "treatment of old guys addicted to basketball and who can no longer jump", as Inslee has often joked.
 In October 2009, he played basketball at the White House in a series of games featuring members of Congress on one team and members of the administration, including President Obama, on the other.

 Inslee voted for the Patient Protection and Affordable Care Act, the federal health care law.

 In 2011, Inslee voted in favor of authorizing the use of U.S. armed forces in the 2011 Libyan civil war and against limiting the use of funds to support NATO's 2011 military intervention in Libya.

 Inslee was once touted as a candidate for United States Secretary of the Interior and for United States Secretary of Energy during the Presidential transition of Barack Obama.

 On March 20, 2012, Inslee left Congress to focus on his campaign for governor of Washington.